Can-Ali/nginx-ssl/README.md

 - We can create a CI/CD pipeline using GitHub Actions.
 First, we should click Actions button on our nginx-ssl repository, then choose a related pipeline options.
 Then .github/workflows directory automatically created and we can update our pipeline yml file as follows.
+In that workflow, first our code pull related container images from DockerHub, Anchor Container Scan tool works for vulnerability scanning.

 ```yml
 name: WebServer Deployment Pipeline